 |This Job is Ranked in|

-You've probably seen a TV commercial or print advertisement that has made you want to buy a new gadget or try a new product.
-Somewhere behind that advertising campaign is a marketing manager aiming to convince you to buy the company's latest product.
-Long before that advertisement interrupted your favorite TV show, a marketing manager set up a focus group to observe how and why people use the products, and tested out whether various features of the product made people more likely to want to buy it.
-Sometimes marketing managers even tweak new items to make them a better fit with specific groups of customers, and develop pricing strategies that help the company maximize profits without alienating customers.
-In addition to traditional advertising campaigns, marketing managers increasingly need to connect with customers on Facebook and Twitter and generate buzz through Internet marketing campaigns.
-When the job is done well, the customer will feel like this new product is relevant to his or her life.
+You've probably seen a TV commercial or print advertisement that lured you to buy a new gadget or try a new product.
+Somewhere behind that advertising campaign is a marketing manager aiming to convince you to buy that item.
+Long before the advertisement interrupted your favorite TV show, a marketing manager set up a focus group to observe how and why people use the product, and tested whether various features of the product made people more likely to want to buy it.
+Sometimes marketing managers even tweak new items to make them a better fit with specific groups of customers, and they develop pricing strategies that help a company maximize profits without alienating customers.
+In addition to traditional advertising campaigns, marketing managers need to connect products with customers on Twitter and Facebook and generate buzz through Internet marketing.
+When the job is done well, the customer will feel like this new product is necessary to have in his or her life.

-The Bureau of Labor Statistics (BLS) projects marketing-manager employment growth of 13.6 percent between 2010 and 2020.
-During that time period, an additional 24,200 jobs will need to be filled.
+The Bureau of Labor Statistics projects marketing manager employment growth of 12.7 percent between 2012 and 2022.
+During that time period, an additional 22,900 jobs will need to be filled.